WHISKEY BUTTER STEAKS SMOKED OVER BOURBON-BARREL AGED WOOD CHUNKS

 Choosing the Right Whiskey

 Use a whiskey or bourbon you would actually drink.
 Very cheap whiskey tastes harsh once reduced, and that harshness concentrates in the butter.
-For this recipe, I used Hooten Young Whiskey, which brings rich caramel and vanilla notes that complement the butter and beef without overpowering them.
+For this recipe, I used Hooten Young Bottled-in-Bond Bourbon, which brings rich caramel and vanilla notes that complement the butter and beef without overpowering them.
 The quality of the spirit matters here because the reduction process amplifies whatever flavors are already in the bottle.
 Hooten Young is smooth enough to sip on its own, which means it translates beautifully into a cooking application like this.
 Use code GRILLNATION at hootenyoung.com if you want to grab a bottle.

 Make-Ahead Option